TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-roles.md

 The tasks added so far do:

-* Install the httpd package using the yum module
+* Install the httpd package using the package module
 * Use the service module to enable and start httpd

 Next we add two more tasks to ensure a *vhost* directory structure on the managed nodes and copy HTML content: